AdriwanKenoby/OX-Archive/README.md

 ## License

 * @copyright  2015 Christophe Demko christophe.demko@univ-lr.fr
-* @license    The Engine kernel use to parse document in elasticsearch is licensed under the MIT License - see the [CeCILL-B_V1](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.htmlThis) file for details
+* @license    The Engine kernel use to parse document in elasticsearch is licensed under the CeCILL-B_V1 License - see the [CeCILL-B_V1](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.htmlThis) file for details